syncfusion-content/java-file-format-docs/java-file-formats/word-library/convert-markdown-to-word-document-in-csharp.md

 {% endtabs %}

-T> You can also save the markdown file as [HTML](https://help.syncfusion.com/file-formats/docio/html), [PDF](https://help.syncfusion.com/file-formats/docio/word-to-pdf), and [Image](https://help.syncfusion.com/file-formats/docio/word-to-image).
+T> You can also save the markdown file as [HTML](https://help.syncfusion.com/file-formats/docio/html).

 ## Customize image data